Dungeon dining: Exotic eats and remarkable rations for Fantasy travelers

 What goes into the rations of soldiers that shrug off disease, poison, and even injury?
 Don’t ask.
 Goblin-kin can thrive on victuals so cheap as to almost be free (in fact, a Scrounging roll and a bit of dungeon dumpster diving should net you the equivalent of orc rations).
 But even the most slumming of delvers had best stay away.

-Treat generic orc rations as being Repellant (above) to non-monsters in general, at no extra cost.
-(Maybe the stuff is repellant to goblin-folk, too; they just deal with it.)
+Treat generic orc rations as being Repellent (above) to non-monsters in general, at no extra cost.
+(Maybe the stuff is repellent to goblin-folk, too; they just deal with it.)

 Alternately, get creative and roll 1d to see what any given orc meal does to the poor soul who partakes of it: